 There is a growing need for affordable housing in many areas.
 Unfortunately, it is often difficult for people to find housing that meets their budget and their needs.
 Headwaters will help to address this issue by exploring and proposing possible partners and solutions.
 These include but are not limited to:

-incentives for developers to create more affordable housing units zoning regulations that allow for multi-family dwellings
+incentives for developers to create more affordable housing units providing tax breaks or other financial incentives zoning regulations that allow for multi-family dwellings